 Another true Italian restaurant in the heart of South Tampa, Osteria Natalina’s amazing food isn’t the only thing that makes it perfect for date night.
-They also do not allow kids, which keeps the vibe quiet and intimate so you can focus on conversation.
-Osteria Natalina is on the small side and does not take reservations, but there’s a cute wine bar, Bianchi’s, a few doors down that is the perfect spot to wait with a charcuterie board.
+They do not allow kids under age 9, which keeps the vibe quiet and intimate so you can focus on conversation.
+Osteria Natalina is on the small side and does not take reservations, but there’s a cute wine bar, Cheese Please, just down the block that is the perfect spot to wait with a charcuterie board.

 We weren’t sure whether to place Ava under romantic dining or pizza, since it has both in spades.
 Fresh ingredients dominate the menu with incredible modern Italian flavors.
 We love Ava especially because it has a great vegan menu for couples who need both vegan and non vegan options.

 OK, not an Italian restaurant itself, but St. Pete’s Beach Drive evokes a strong Italian vibe.
 Cute restaurants dot the waterfront street, all with ample outdoor seating.
-You can’t go wrong, but to keep the Italian mood, try Bella Brava for a new world Italian dinner or Allelo, the replacement to beloved Annata and Alto Mare restaurants, and walk to Paciugo Gelato and Caffe for dessert and espresso.
+You can’t go wrong but to keep the Italian mood, try Bella Brava for a new world Italian dinner or Allelo, the replacement to beloved Annata and Alto Mare restaurants, and walk to Paciugo Gelato and Caffe for dessert and espresso.

 It doesn’t get more quaint Italian ambiance than Pia’s in Gulfport (pictured in feature image).
 Sit back, relax, and with enough wine, you might believe you’re dining on a cobblestone street in Rome.
 Everything at Pia’s is cooked to order with fresh ingredients.

 Founded in Italy, DalMoro’s has brought its fast, casual and fresh pasta concept stateside for the very first time right here in downtown St. Pete.
-At this new addition to the local foodie scene, snag an elevated cup of noodles and stroll the streets of St. Petersburg with someone special.
+Snag an elevated cup of noodles done your way and stroll the streets of St. Petersburg with someone special.
 You can even pick up bags of fresh pasta to take home with you, if you’d prefer to cook up an Italian meal together.